andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 [This Machine Kills (podcast) - <i>ScamGPT - How AI Supercharges Fraud, ft.
 Alice Marwick </i>](https://open.spotify.com/episode/2mEDxiebiX1GBamzOCJCAP?si=d6273cda1d544d9f)

 **Discussion Questions:**
-   1. **Get into the weeds: why is pixel art specifically easy to see as 'artisinal' - as something tailored with care by a human being?
+   1. **Get into the weeds: why is pixel art specifically easy to see as 'artisanal' - as something tailored with care by a human being?
 Some of this is knowledge, context, etc. - we kind of are *aware* that it is so.
-But if we weren't, what is it about *pixel-artworks themselves* would indicate this kind of personal, attentive, human care?**
+But if we didn't know anything about the kind of person, or the kind of context in which pixel artworks are produced - then what is it about *pixel-artworks themselves* that would indicate this kind of personal, attentive, human care?**

    2. Pixel art could be said to be a form in which the content of what is depicted appears.
 When (for which content) is it the “right” form?